spacetelescope/jupyterhub-deploy/fuse/README.md

 # Change Helm files, etc.
 $ fuse-deploy             # Run Helm chart creating daemonsets, storage resources
+                          # Afterwards fuse pods exist and /s3 can be tested in them
                           # Note: this is a small fraction of deploy-fuse

 # Change hub config